 The island has clean beaches, loads of incredible seafood restaurants, golf courses galore, and plenty of family-friendly outdoor activities.

 Hilton Head is also a great place to take a multi-generational family vacation, since the island has a little something to suit every age group.

 I’m going to attempt to cover all the main points you need to know if you’re planning your first trip to the island.
 Although I live in nearby Savannah, Georgia, my parents have owned a place on HHI since I was in my teens (and my grandfather did before them — in the old Lawton Beach area), so I guess you could say I’m pretty familiar with it!

 Note: This guide contains affiliate links to my trusted travel partners.

 If you’re new around here, first of all … allow me to extend a warm welcome!

 My name is Erin, and I authored the Savannah First-Timer’s Guide.
-It combines my top tips from this website into one handy downloadable guide.
+It combines my most helpful Savannah travel tips from this website into one handy downloadable guide.

 Hilton Head, S.C.

 The most popular time to visit Hilton Head Island is during the summertime, but spring and fall aren’t too far behind.
 In fact, the island reaches near capacity each year in April when the RBC Heritage event takes place!

 Hilton Head is popular during the winter months, too, thanks to snowbirds who visit to escape cold and snowy climates.